Connect with others who understand.

 Prescription Drugs

-• The Lung Cancer Initiative maintains a list of patient assistance programs approved for lung cancer therapies.
+• Lung Cancer Initiative maintains a list of patient assistance programs (PAPs) approved for lung cancer therapies.
 Patient assistance programs are financial assistance programs for drugs offered directly by drug manufacturers.

-• The RxAssist Patient Assistance Program Center is a resource that provides information and a comprehensive directory of all available patient assistance programs.
+• RxAssist’s Patient Assistance Program Center provides information and a comprehensive directory of all available PAPs.

 • NeedyMeds is a nonprofit that provides information and resources for affording prescription drugs.
 The website also offers a list of state-sponsored programs that help with financial assistance for medical care and medications.

-• PhRMA’s Medicine Assistance Tool is a free tool that matches insured and uninsured people with resources and programs for affording medications.
+• PhRMA’s free Medicine Assistance Tool matches people with and without insurance with resources and programs for affording medications.

 • SingleCare is a company that negotiates with pharmaceutical companies to provide discounts on medications.
-They offer free prescription discount cards that can be used regardless of whether you have insurance.
+They offer free prescription discount cards you can use regardless of whether you have insurance.

 Medical Services

-If you have trouble paying a medical bill for lung cancer, the American Cancer Society recommends that you take the following steps:
+For people who have trouble paying a medical bill for lung cancer, the American Cancer Society recommends the following steps:

 • Meet in person with someone in the office or hospital that sent you the bill.
 Explain the issue and your financial situation to someone in the financial department or the office manager.